iamkay556/Track1SRA2025/README.md

 Sophia Cheng, Camryn Nguyen, Kshitij Singhal

 ## General
 MATLAB and Python (Agentpy Library) simulations for an asceneding clock auction with different bidder types.

+ChatGPT was used for debugging and data plotting assistance.

 ## Files